michal-madeiski/studies-assembler-computer-architecture/README.md

 # Comupter Architecture  - laboratory classes
 __stage of studies: 1st year, 2nd semester__

-Each lab class file contains an implementation of the given task.
+Each lab class file contains an implementation of tasks about the given topic.

 * MIPS_cw.1_Madeiski - operations on integers
 * MIPS_cw.2_Madeiski - operations on characters